MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/end-user-purchase-experience.md

 # Purchase and manage app subscriptions and licenses

 This article helps you understand the user's purchase experience for apps in Teams.
 Users can purchase subscriptions and manage licenses from the Microsoft Teams Store for an individual, team, or an organization.
 You can add more features and functionality to your Teams app through subscriptions.
+As a developer, you can bring out the following purchase experience

 ## Subscription experience

 The following steps provide the user experience to purchase a subscription plan for a Teams app:

-1. In the Teams Store, find and select the app for which you want to purchase the subscription.
+1. In Teams Store, find and select the app for which you want to purchase the subscription.

 1. In the app details dialog, select **View plans**.